 Modern Archery Hunting

-Nowadays you’ve got longbow, recurve, compound bows, etc. Guys like Art Young and Fred Bear were the first to head to Africa to take Cape buffalo with a bow.
+Nowadays you’ve got longbow, recurve, compound bows, etc. Guys like Art Young and Fred Bear were the first to head to Africa to take archery Cape buffalo.
 Bows have come a long way since then.
 Here is an up to date list of some of the recommended equipment to set you up for success on your hunt.

 Arrows for Cape Buffalo